galvodoesthings/galvodoesthings/README.md

 - 👋 Hi, I’m @galvodoesthings
 - 👀 I’m interested in IT and Science
 - 🌱 I’m currently learning: CPU overclocking/Blender/Networking
 - 📫 How to reach me?
-Noy yet.
+Not yet.
 - 😄 Pronouns: he/they
 - ⚡ Fun fact: I own a component from every major chip manufacturer